Text-mode access using PuTTY#

 .
 In older versions of Windows, you would have to useC:\Documents and Settings\Me\Keys

-Now go back to Session, and fill in a name in the ‘Saved Sessions’ field and press ‘Save’ to store the session information.
+Now go back to the ‘Session’ tab, and fill in a name in the ‘Saved Sessions’ field and press ‘Save’ to permanently store the session information.

 Now pressing ‘Open’ should ask for your passphrase, and connect you to <vsc-loginnode>.